LookItsAndy/thd_schedule_app/README.md

 This is a personal project to generate iCalendar events from Workforce Tools PDF work schedules.
-Uses pdfplumber to extract text from PDF pages and grab shift information.
+As of today, the app does not allow you to do this, so I'm using the PDF feature they added...
+The project uses PDFplumber to extract text from PDF pages and grab shift information.